 Interstate Highways

-We title our videos to match the mileage of the actual route taken.
-MOST states use a standard mileage system starting at 0 on the west and south termini, increasing as you travel east or north.
-Odd number highways travel north and south and even numbered highways travel east and west.
-Similar, but opposite to U.S. Highways, Interstates with low numbers are in the south and the west; higher numbers in the north and east.
+Most states use a standard mileage system, with 0 miles starting at the west or south termini and increasing as you travel east or north.
+Odd-numbered highways travel north and south, while even-numbered highways travel east and west.
+Interstates with low numbers are in the south and the west, while higher numbers are in the north and east.
+Three-digit Interstate Highways are loops or spurs of a mainline Interstate Highway.
+Even-digit highways connect to an Interstate at both termini or form a loop around a location.
+Odd-numbered three-digit highways connect to one Interstate and are spur routes.

 Our Interstate Highway Routes